sharetribe/flex-docs/src/docs/introduction/getting-started-with-flex-cli/index.md

 #### On Mac

-1. Open your config file.
+1. Open your shell configuration file.
 If you are using _zsh_, it will be `.zshrc`.
 2. Add `export PATH="$(yarn global bin):$PATH"` to the config file.
 3. Restart terminal